fabianzott/GeoCentroidAnalysis/README.md

 # GeoCentroidAnalysis
-Compares structures and sorts out dublicates by geeomtric centroid and E_tot analysis
+Compares structures and excludes dublicates by a geometric centroid and E_tot analysis

-During my computational projects I had to analyse hundrets of conformers with one explicit water molecule around a central fragment created by Davor Sakic's "kick" procedure: http://sw.pharma.hr/kick/
+In my computational projects, I performed the analysis of hundreds of conformers, each with an explicit water molecule positioned around a central fragment using Davor Sakic's "kick" procedure, as described at http://sw.pharma.hr/kick/.

-This skript compares all (solution, SMD(H2O)) optimized structures and sorts out possible doublets as well as mirror structures by comparing the geometric centroids and by using a energy cutoff value.
+The script I developed compares all the optimized structures (in solution, SMD(H2O)) and identifies potential duplicates and mirror structures.
+This is achieved by comparing the geometric centroids of the conformers and applying an energy cutoff value.

 Copies the 50 best by E_tot to a subfolder.

-Feel free to reuse some code snippets.
+Feel free to reuse some code snippets or contact me.